dFelinger/react-native-image-viewing/README.md

 ## What in fork?

 - Update currentImageIndex on images array changes issue #203
+- Custom ImageComponent issue #35 to use with react-native-fast-image

 > React Native modal component for viewing images as a sliding gallery.